hashicorp/terraform-cdk/docs/cli-commands.md

 $ cdktf init --template="python" --cdktf-version="0.0.1"
 ```

-Create a new Typescript project from an existing Terraform codebase (no other template is currently supported)
+Create a new Typescript project from an existing Terraform codebase.
+Please be aware that only Typescript is currently supported and that there are [some known limitations](../packages/@cdktf/hcl2cdk/README.md#known-limitations).

 ```bash
 $ cdktf init --template="typescript" --from-terraform-project /path/to/terraform/project